Hong Kong singer Lui Fong's wife gives birth to a girl

 He added that his baby daughter, who weighs about 3.18kg, looks like him.

-Lui famously dated Hong Kong actress and TV host Carol Cheng, 62, for 16 years before they broke up in 2008.
+Lui famously dated Hong Kong actress and television host Carol Cheng, 62, for 16 years before they broke up in 2008.

 He once declared during the courtship that he would neither marry nor have kids.

-He surprised fans in May when the Hong Kong media reported then that he has married Ms Ng, 40, his girlfriend of seven years.
+He surprised fans in May when the Hong Kong media reported that he had married Ms Ng, 40, his girlfriend of seven years.

 He further surprised fans when it was revealed that Ms Ng was then five months pregnant.